seriousben/seriousben.com/content/posts/2020-02-exploring-the-proxy-protocol/index.md

 ## Why do we need the PROXY protocol?

-First, let's go through the [PROXY protocol specification][poxy-protocol-spec].
+First, let's go through the [PROXY protocol specification][proxy-protocol-spec].
 It was created by HAProxy in 2010 and since then as gone through 6 different updates.
 The last update to the specification was introduced in 2017.
 It has evolved since its creation into two versions which I explain in more details later.

 The abstract of the protocol does a good job of explaining the why of it: